 I’d just grin back at the happy pair.
 It was glorious to be wrong.

-This article originally appeared in the January 2019 issue of Horse Illustrated magazine.
+This article about a veterinarian’s experience with an emaciated horse with diseased teeth originally appeared in the January 2019 issue of Horse Illustrated magazine.
 Click here to subscribe!